rust-embedded/rust-raspberrypi-OS-tutorials/04_mailboxes/README.md

 When signaling the GPU about a new mailbox message, we need to take care that mailbox buffer setup has really finished.
-Both setting up mailbox contents and signaling the GPU is done with store operations to memory (RAM and MMIO).
-There is an unlikely chance that the compiler reorders instructions, resulting in signaling the GPU _before_ all of the contents have been written to the mailbox buffer.
-We prevent this by inserting a [compiler fence].
+Both setting up mailbox contents and signaling the GPU is done with store operations to independent memory locations (RAM and MMIO).
+Since compilers are free to reorder instructions without control-flow or data-dependencies for optimization purposes, we need to take care that signaling the GPU really takes place _after_ all of the contents have been written to the mailbox buffer.

+One way to do this would be to define the whole mailbox buffer as `volatile`, as well as the location that we write to to signal the GPU.
+The compiler is not allowed to reorder memory operations tagged with the `volatile` keyword with each other.
+But this is not needed here.
+We don't care if the compiler optimizes the buffer setup code as long as signaling the GPU takes place afterwards.

+Therefore, we prevent premature signaling by inserting an explicit [compiler fence] after the buffer preparation code.
+Since we signal the CPU by calling another function, the fence would only be effective if that function was a) inlined and b) the inlined instructions then reordered with buffer setup code.
+Otherwise the compiler has to assume that the called function has dependencies on previous memory operations and not reorder here.
+Although there is little chance that the reordering scenario happens, I'll leave the fence there nonetheless for academic purposes :-)

 Please note that such reordering might also be done by CPUs that feature [out-of-order execution].
 Lucky us, although the Rasperry Pi 3 features